Installation of Add-ons

-One way of retrieving those files is mentiones above in the openHAB console part.
+One way of retrieving those files is mentioned above in the openHAB console part.

 .jar file in the

-As described already for the addons.cfg option, the path is depending on your installation.
+As described already for the addons.cfg option, the path depends on your installation.

 Place the .jar file in the folder Additional add-on files as described in File Locations (Linux, Windows or macOS).